kaliber5/ember-cli-yadda-opinionated/README.md

 These labels will be automatically converted to selectors (case-sensitive).

 You should consider scoping those selectors with a library's unique HTML class, if available.

+### Making assertions

+Steps use Mocha-style assertions: if no error has been thrown, the step is assumed to be successful.
+If your app is using QUnit, a successful assertion will be logged with the step name.

+When an error is thrown, its message will be used as an assertion error.

+This enables using assertion libraries like [Chai](https://www.chaijs.com/).

+Assertion/error messages are enriched with additional details:
+  * 👟 Step name
+  * ⚙ The name of the step implementation used (useful to make sure Yadda picked the correct implementation)
+  * ⚠ Assertion or error message thrown
+  * 🛠 List of arguments passed into the step